|

 Chapter titles in my commentary correspond to the chapter titles in

-the NIV, making for easier comparison.
+the NIV, making for easy comparison.

 A